ProTechPh/BackGround-Remover/README.md

    - Supported formats: JPEG, PNG, WEBP (max 12MB)

 2. **Process the Image**:
-   - Enter your remove.bg API key if not already done
-   - Click "Remove Background" to start processing
+   - Click "Remove Background" to start processing (API key is pre-configured)
    - Wait for the AI to process your image

 3. **Download Result**: